Muscle dysmorphia: Athletic participation

 Athletes tend to share some psychological factors that may predispose to muscle dysmorphia, factors including high levels of competitiveness, need for control, and perfectionism, and athletes tend to be more critical of their own bodies and body weight.
-Athletes who also fail to their sports performance goals may escalate efforts to modify their builds, efforts that overlap those of muscle dysmorphia.
+Athletes who also fail to meet their sports performance goals may escalate efforts to modify their builds, efforts that overlap those of muscle dysmorphia.
 Involvement in sports where size, strength, or weight, whether higher or lower, imply competitive advantage associates with muscle dysmorphia.
 Athletic ideals reinforce the social ideal of muscularity.
 Conversely, those already disposed to muscle dysmorphia may be more likely to participate in such sports.

 Sexual orientation

 It has been observed that men who have sex with men (MSM) have a unique relationship with the development of muscle dysmorphia symptoms.
 MSM are at increased risk for experiencing internalized heterosexism, which can lead to dissatisfaction with one's body and the internalizing of standards for attractiveness.
 Men who conform to conventional ideals of masculinity often report increased stress from not meeting the imposed standard of a masculine and muscular body.
 In a sample of 2,733 MSM who reported body dissatisfaction, only one in every 10 reported feeling no dissatisfaction with their muscularity.
 Dissatisfaction with muscularity had a stronger relationship with quality of life impairment when compared to dissatisfaction with body fat, height, and penis size.

 Those who identify as a sexual minority are at increased risk for victimization due to their identity.
 Having been a victim of homophobic bullying is associated with more symptoms of muscle dysmorphia.
 A possible cause for this relationship can be the increased feelings of paranoid ideation that a MSM individual can experience following homophobic bullying.